Chapter 6: Multiple Qubits and Entanglement

 • Tensor products combine qubit state spaces, creating an exponentially large space: $n$ qubits need $2^n$ amplitudes.

 • Entanglement occurs when a multi-qubit state cannot be factored into individual qubit states.
-Entangled qubits show correlations that have no classical explanation.
+Entangled qubits show correlations with no classical explanation.

 • The four Bell states are maximally entangled two-qubit states that serve as the basic resource for quantum protocols.

-• Multi-qubit entanglement (GHZ and W states) exhibits richer structure than two-qubit entanglement.
+• Multi-qubit entanglement (GHZ and W states) exhibits richer structure than two-qubit entanglement, with fundamentally different classes.

-• The Toffoli, SWAP, CZ, and Fredkin gates extend our gate vocabulary beyond CNOT.
+• The Toffoli, SWAP, CZ, and Fredkin gates extend our vocabulary beyond CNOT.
+The SWAP decomposes into three CNOTs.

 • The gate set $\{H, T, \text{CNOT}\}$ is universal - it can approximate any quantum computation.
 The Solovay-Kitaev theorem ensures this approximation is efficient.